anbox-cloud/discourse-docs/tutorial/getting-started.md

 1. Create a folder for your application (for example, `my-application`) and place your APK inside this folder.

 2. Create a `manifest.yaml` file in that folder.
 The manifest contains the name and [instance type](https://discourse.ubuntu.com/t/instances-types-reference/17764) for the application.
 Choose an instance type that is suitable for your application.
-If your application requires the use of a GPU for rendering and video encoding, select an instance type with GPU support like `g2.3`.
+If your instance is equipped with a GPU and your application requires the use of the GPU for rendering and video encoding, select an instance type with GPU support like `g2.3`.
 For other instance types, the container will use a GPU if available or software encoding otherwise.

    For example, the file could look like this: